marktheknife/sunpower-web-monitor/docs/Installation_New_Firmware.md

 If you are installing on an existing host system, skip to the [Update system packages](#update-system-packages) section.

 If using a new Raspberry Pi (RPi):
-- Flash **Raspberry Pi OS Lite (32-bit)** to a high-endurance 16 GB (or larger) SD card.
+- Flash the RPi OS to a high-endurance 16 GB (or larger) micro SD card.
-  This version is recommended for *Pi Zero* installations.
+- **RPi OS Lite (32-bit) Debian Trixie** is recommended for *Pi Zero* installations.

 > 💡 **Tip:**
 > [The Raspberry Pi Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/) is highly recommended for creating the SD card.
 > It allows you to set the username, Wi-Fi SSID, and enable SSH during setup.
 > There are many online tutorials that explain how to use the Imager.

-Insert the SD card and boot the RPi.
+Insert the micro SD card and boot the RPi.
 Log in from the RPi desktop or by remote SSH.
 User **pi** is typical, but your system may have a different username.

 The sections below provide all the steps for setting up the Dashboard software.
 Please execute the commands and actions in the order listed.